-Section 4: Educational Capacities Response Description (pursuant to K.S.A .72-3218) A. Subjects and areas of instruction necessary to meet the Yes Information will be provided by Educational Programs. graduation requirements adopted by the state board of education are taught. (only if building serves Grades 10-12)

-B. Is every child in your school provided at least the following capacities?
+Section 4: Educational Capacities Response Description (pursuant to K.S.A .72-3218) A. Subjects and areas of instruction necessary to meet the Yes Information will be provided by Educational Programs. graduation requirements adopted by the state board of education are taught. (only if building serves Grades 10-12) B. Is every child in your school provided at least the following capacities?
 Sufficient oral and written communication skills to enable students to function in complex and rapidly changing civilization.
 Yes Current: Lakewood is in the process of implementing a unified approach to writing across ELA, Reading, Social Studies, and Science courses using the "ICE" strategy.
 8th grade Digital Literacy focuses on digital citizenship lessons that promote being better online citizens, communicating with email, understanding social media, and the dangers of online scammers.
-Lakewood has implemented a school-wide ELA/Reading/Social Studies/Science intervention program to address the written communication needs of Tier 2 students.
+Lakewood has implemented a school-wide ELA/Reading intervention program to address the written communication needs of Tier 2 students.
 Desired: Our staff needs further training on building-wide reading and writing strategies through professional development.
 Ideally, we would have additional staff to provide classes for intensive ELA/Reading classes at all levels, and additional staff to provide elective classes that include but are not limited to Speech, Debate, Forensics, Drama, Life Skills, and Foreign Language.
 Sufficient knowledge of economic, social, and political systems to enable students to make informed choices.
 Yes Current: Our Social Studies curriculum thoroughly covers world, national, and local economic, social, and political systems.
 Our 6th grade World History curriculum covers ancient civilizations.
 Our 7th grade curriculum covers Kansas History, Geography, and Economics.
 Our 8th grade curriculum covers American History and government.
 The 8th grade government unit covers civic engagement of citizens, powers of the three branches of government, and how they check and balance each other.
 Our 8th grade Career & Life curriculum uses Xello to create a plan of study from student interests and teaches students to make a budget.
-Desired: We want to maintain all existing practices and incorporate more community organizations into the curricula

-(Eisenhower Center, Dole Institute, Topeka, etc.).
+1 Desired: We want to maintain all existing practices and incorporate more community organizations into the curricula (Eisenhower Center, Dole Institute, Topeka, etc.).
 Our students would also benefit from early job shadowing and mentoring experiences within our community.
-3. Sufficient understanding of governmental processes to enable the student to understand the issues that affect his or her community, state and nation.
-Yes 1 Desired: We would like to create and sustain a partnership between our student council and our civics club with community organizations.
+Sufficient understanding of governmental processes to enable the student to understand the issues that affect his or her community, state and nation.
+Yes Current: This is met through our Social Studies curriculum.
+While 6th grade has a focus on World History, it does teach different types of governments compared to current systems and early foundations of democracy, including the rights and responsibilities of citizens.
+7th Grade focuses on Kansas History, with an emphasis on the creation of Kansas state and local governments.
+7th Grade Geography examines all political systems including students creating their own political system.
+8th Grade focuses on U.S History, the Constitution, and our three branches of government.
+All three levels study aspects of the Constitution during the week of Constitution Day.
+7th and 8th grade Social Studies teachers collaborate during elections to cover the voting processes through simulation.
+8th Grade Social Studies curriculum includes weekly current events assignments and discussions.
+The Student Council holds elections each year for student government.
+Lakewood's Friday club offerings include a Civic Engagement club where students have the opportunity to research, plan, and carry out services for both Lakewood and Salina.
+Desired: We would like to create and sustain a partnership between our student council and our civics club with community organizations.
 We would benefit from voting machines on site that would allow us to "register" voters and have them participate in school, community, and national elections.